cdrummey216/whoami/whoami.md

 ### Who am I?

-Who you are is based on how you perceive yourself and define your self to others.
+_Who you are_ is based on how you perceive yourself and define your self to others.
 Consider the core values and traits that are necessary to those identifications and why you chose those identifications in the first place.
+Consider the defining moments of your life, and how you responded.

 ### Why am I here?